 The state announced Wednesday that it had declared York in financial recovery and appointed Spring Garden Township resident David Meckley as chief recovery officer.
 His task is to craft a plan for turning finances around.

 Meckley is a former Spring Garden Township commissioner and former York Suburban School Board member and has served with numerous community organizations.
-He's part of a YorkCounts group that has been examining city
+He's part of a YorkCounts group that has been examining city education issues.

 Eric Menzer, York Revolution general manager and chairman of the YorkCounts group, said he was thrilled by the news -- and not because he hopes the group will have any kind of inside track.